Gyokuro – Den's Tea website

 Delicious & Relaxing

-Gyokuro is a very relaxing tea.
-It contains higher amount of L-Theanine than any other loose leaf green tea because of shading process.
-L-Theanine is a unique amino acid found in tea and very few other sources and is known for its benefits as a relaxant.
-It generates alpha-waves in the brain.
 Alpha waves are emitted when the brain is in a relaxed state.
-L-Theanine also suppresses the stimulant function of caffeine and this is why high quality green tea makes you relax even though the tea contains caffeine.
-This is a great health benefit (especially for mental health) for us this busy world.
+L-theanine also suppresses the stimulant function of caffeine and this is why high quality green tea can help you feel relaxed even though the tea contains caffeine.
+This is a great health benefit (especially for mental health) for us in this busy world.

 Brewing